anish-saha/AidMe/README.md

 # FirstAid-Alexa
 Simple Alexa skill to help with First Aid in emergency situations.
 Can give instructions and help with administering CPR, along with many other common emergencies.
+- Written using Node.js